A Lensing-Band Approach to Spacetime Constraints: Application: Projected constraints on black hole non-uniqueness

 \subsection{From size constraints to shape constraints}

-Given the spacetime in \cref{eq:our-KRZ-truncation} and the lensed-emission region in \cref{sec:observing-lensed-emission-region}, we employ the lensing-band framework to obtain \emph{projected constraints} on the underlying free parameters of the circular beyond-Kerr geometry, cf.~\cref{eq:7-params}.
+Given the spacetime in \cref{eq:our-KRZ-truncation} and the lensed-emission region in Subsec.~\ref{sec:observing-lensed-emission-region}, we employ the lensing-band framework to obtain \emph{projected constraints} on the underlying free parameters of the circular beyond-Kerr geometry given in Eq.~\ref{eq:7-params}.

-The full results of the Bayesian parameter estimation, including deviations of all 7 free parameters $\Xi = (r_0, M, A,\beta,\gamma,a,a_{01})$ of the underlying spacetime, is presented as corner plot in~\cref{fig:NonGRAllMCMC}.
-As in the previous section, we choose flat priors on all the parameters with the following bounds: $0.01\leq r_0\leq 5$, $-5\leq A/M\leq 5$, $-1\leq \beta \leq 3$, $-1\leq \gamma \leq 5$, $-1\leq a \leq 1$, and $-5\leq a_{01}\leq 5$.
-As we will see, these flat priors are deformed into preferred regions, for most of these parameters, demonstrating the constraining power of a confident observation of a lensed emission region such as the one discussed in~\cref{sec:observing-lensed-emission-region}.
+The full results of the Bayesian parameter estimation, including deviations of all seven free parameters $\Xi = (r_0, M, A,\beta,\gamma,a,a_{01})$ of the underlying spacetime, is presented as corner plot in Fig.~\ref{fig:NonGRAllMCMC}.
+As in the previous section, we choose flat priors on all the parameters with the following bounds: $0.01\leq r_0\leq 5$, $-5\leq A/M\leq 5$, $-1\leq \beta \leq 3$, $-1\leq \gamma \leq 5$, $-1\leq a \leq 1$, and $-5\leq a_{01}\leq 5$, and check that the resulting metric obeys the theoretical bounds presented in App.~\ref{app:paramRanges}.
+As we will see, these flat priors are deformed into preferred regions, for most of these parameters, demonstrating the constraining power of a confident observation of a lensed emission region such as the one discussed in Subsec.~\ref{sec:observing-lensed-emission-region}.

 We discuss several aspects of these results in more detail in the following section.
-To aid the discussion, we present explicit lensing bands of respective metric deformations and refer to the marginalized posteriors collectively presented in~\cref{fig:NonGRAllMCMC}.
+To aid the discussion, we present explicit lensing bands of respective metric deformations and refer to the marginalized posteriors and covariances in Fig.~\ref{fig:NonGRAllMCMC}.